bge-barcoding/gene_fetch/snakemakeSFU/README.md

 ```

 ### Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request

 ### Authors and citations
 - gene_fetch.py written and conceptualised by Dan Parsons and Ben Price @ NHMUK
-- go_fetch.py written and conceptualised by Ollie White @ NHMUK
+- go_fetch.py written and conceptualised by Ollie White and Ben Price @ NHMUK
 - snakemake workflow produced by Dan Parsons